ksharindam/qalculator/README.md

 ### Usage

-To run after installing, type command..
+To run after installing, launch from application menu or in commandline type command..

 `$ qalculator`

-If you want to run the calculator without/before installing, then
-Open terminal and change directory to qalculator-master and run

-`$ ./run.sh`

 ### Screenshots